West Africa Oil & Gas Upstream Market Size

-Africa's offshore exploration and production activities are expected to dominate the market, mainly due to their relative insulation from vandalism as these sites are comparatively less accessible for the terrorist, as well as the vandalism groups in the region, such as the attack on Anadarko Petroleum LPG project in northern Mozambique, in February 2019.
+West Africa's offshore exploration and production activities are expected to dominate the market, mainly due to their relative insulation from vandalism as these sites are comparatively less accessible for the terrorists and vandalism groups in the region, such as the attack on the Anadarko Petroleum LPG project in northern Mozambique.

 The recent offshore discovery of oil and gas in Senegal showcases the potential of the West African offshore region, which is largely untapped, for which the National Oil Company of Senegal, PETROSEN, officially launched the licensing round for 12 blocks in January 2020.
 Also, there are several other offshore discoveries recorded in the region, which are expected to create a lucrative opportunity for oil and gas upstream companies to invest in this region.

-Nigeria dominated the market due to a large number of upstream projects coming up in the country as the operators started gaining confidence and with increased production with a rise in crude oil prices after a slump.
+Nigeria dominated the market due to a large number of upstream projects coming up in the country due to operators gaining confidence and the increased production, with a rise in crude oil prices after a slump.
 Therefore, Nigeria is expected to dominate the market during the forecast period.

 The West African oil and gas upstream market report includes:

-Offshore Segment to be the Fastest Growing Market
+The Offshore Segment is Expected to be the Fastest-growing Segment

 West Africa’s offshore oil and gas industry continues to expand, albeit not very fast, opening up more market opportunities.
-West Africa’s offshore deep and ultra-deep space has continued to attract oil explorers and producers in increasing their operations, especially in Southern and Western Africa, where major projects have either started or have been unveiled, awaiting resource appraisal and development.
+West Africa’s offshore deep and ultra-deep space has continued to attract oil explorers and producers to expand their operations, especially in Southern and Western Africa, where major projects have either started or have been unveiled, awaiting resource appraisal and development.

-The growth of West Africa’s offshore exploration and production activities have been mainly driven by the efforts of governments in their region, to provide key incentives and supporting policies to unlock the investment opportunity, as well as a growing number of international oil and gas companies interested in exploring alternative fields to replace the maturing offshore producing sites in countries, such as Nigeria and Ghana.
+The growth of West Africa’s offshore exploration and production activities has been mainly driven by the efforts of governments in their region to provide key incentives and supporting policies to unlock the investment opportunity, as well as the growing number of international oil and gas companies interested in exploring alternative fields to replace the maturing offshore producing sites in countries such as Nigeria and Ghana.

 To understand key trends, Download Sample Report